 Flower gardening has become very popular over the last few years.
-Many people enjoy growing their own plants, especially those who live in apartments or condos where they don’t get enough sunlight.
+Many people enjoy growing their plants, especially those who live in apartments or condos where they don’t get enough sunlight.
 Consider planting annual flowers to add color and beauty to your home.
 They come in various colors, shapes, sizes, and textures.

 Annual flowers are usually planted in pots or containers because they require less soil and water.
 Some varieties even bloom year-round.
 In addition to being beautiful, these flowers also attract bees and butterflies.
 So, they would create beautiful environments in your home for sure.